This guide describes how to deploy V-Play games & apps to Android mobile devices.

 This guide assumes that you already have the JDK (Java Development Kit) installed.
 If you don't have the JDK installed yet, you can download it here.
 On Linux, you can also use OpenJDK.

-Download the SDK Tools for your operating system from one of the following links:
+Download the Android SDK Tools for your operating system here.

 Extract the SDK Tools to a folder of your choice.
 The folder path should not contain any white spaces.
 Recommended paths are